 No turmeric paste in the fridge?
 No problem.
 Here’s a basic recipe for anyone who can boil water.
-Mix two cups of water with a tablespoon of turmeric powder and bring to a boil as if you were making any other tea.
+Mix two cups of water with a tablespoon of turmeric powder and bring it to a boil as if you were making any other tea.
 Let cool and add one or more of the following for taste: black pepper, lemon, honey, almond milk, coconut milk or coconut oil.
 Don’t be timid.
 Experiment with spices like cinnamon, cloves or cardamom.
 Be creative.
 Use whatever you have on hand that even remotely seems like it could mix well – turmeric is very forgiving in that way.
-And remember, this is an adult beverage we’re making here.
-It’s medicine…not supposed to taste like a milkshake!
+And remember, although it’s good for children too, this is basically an adult beverage we’re making here.
+And it’s part medicine.
+It’s not supposed to taste like a milkshake!

 Ginger mixes very well with turmeric tea.
-After all, they are from the same family so it stands to reason that the two would mix nicely.
+After all, they are from the same family so it stands to reason the two would mix nicely.
 Like turmeric, ginger has antioxidant and anti-inflammatory properties.
-So adding ginger gives your turmeric tea a double barreled shot of medicinal goodness.
+So adding ginger gives your turmeric tea a double-barreled shot of medicinal goodness.
 Ginger is also known to be effective against nausea and for calming an upset stomach.